jorenheit/brainfix/README.md

 #### Passign array-elements by reference
-When an array-element is accessed through the index-operator, the result of this expression is actually a temporary copy of the actual element.
+When an array-element is accessed through the index-operator (more on arrays in the dedicated section below), the result of this expression is actually a temporary copy of the actual element.
 This is because the position of the BF-pointer has to be known at all times, even when the index is a runtime variable (for example determined by user-input).
 Therefore, when passing an array-element by reference to a function, a reference to the temporary copy is passed rather than the actual element.
 This limitation is easily side-stepped by passing both the array and the index seperately:

 ```javascript
 function modify1(&x)